Menu Close

 Strategy of non-cooperation

-1] Surrender of titles and honors.
+1. Surrender of titles and honors

-2] Boycott of government schools, colleges and foreign clothes.
+2. Boycott of government schools, colleges and foreign clothes

-3] No tax campaign in case provincial congress committee approves.
+3. No tax campaign in case provincial congress committee approves

-4] Opening of national schools, colleges, panchayat courts, promotion of Khadi, maintaining Hindu-Muslim unity, giving up untouchability.
+4. Opening of national schools, colleges, panchayat courts, promotion of Khadi, maintaining Hindu-Muslim unity, giving up untouchability

-5] Strict adherence to non-violence.
+5. Strict adherence to non-violence

-6] Congress to reach to mohalla levels.
+6. Congress to reach to mohalla levels

 Congress described the movement as a peaceful, legitimate protest for attainment of Swaraj, by direct action rather than constitutional means.

-Reaction against Gandhi’s decision
+Reaction Against Gandhi’s Decision

 Gandhi came under harsh criticism not only by non-congress leaders but even from congressmen.
 Even Pandit Nehru questioned the rationale of calling off the movement.
 Major criticism came from communists.
 They believed that Gandhi was fearful of masses acquiring power.

-Analysis by Bipin Chandra.
+Analysis by Bipin Chandra

 The real reason was that Gandhi wanted ‘graceful exit’.
 By this time, masses were getting exhausted.
-There were violent incidents in some regions like Mappila revolt in Malabar.
-Mappila revolt would have taken communal color.
+There were violent incidents in some regions like Moppila revolt in Malabar.
+Moppila revolt would have taken communal color.
 Gandhi realized that because of Chaurichaura incident, government will get excuse to use massive force.
 If government uses force, people will get scared and it will be difficult to rebuild the movement.

-Assessment of Non-Cooperation movement
+Assessment of Non-Cooperation Movement

 Movement was failure in terms of stated objectives and the promises made by Gandhi and Congress.
-However movement was successful in the sense Gandhi got all that he wanted.
+However, movement was successful in the sense Gandhi got all that he wanted.

 Gandhi’s wanted to test the capacity of masses for struggle.
 He wanted to establish Congress as the party of masses and not representing ‘microscopic minority’.
 Gandhi wanted national movement to become mass movement.
 It means multi-class movement rather than just limited to the middle classes.

-There were also some visible successes e.g. 1) boycott of the visit of prince of Wales, 2) boycott of foreign goods.
+1. boycott of the visit of prince of Wales,

-B] Civil Disobedience Movement [CDM] (1930-31)
+5.2 Civil Disobedience Movement [CDM] (1930-31)

 It is a finest example of Gandhian strategy.
-Non Cooperation can be considered as mild in comparison to Civil Disobedience, which was more provocative.
+Non-Cooperation can be considered as mild in comparison to Civil Disobedience, which was more provocative.
 Civil Disobedience was direct challenge to the authority whereas NCM was just targeting the economic base of colonialism.

 NCM was not cooperating with the state, but civil disobedience was ‘willful disobedience’ of the authority.
 It is like questioning the legitimacy of the state.